-The Ride for the Pass is a recreational ride and road bike race up Highway 82 toward Independence Pass that allows riders to enjoy this beautiful Scenic Byway BEFORE it is opened to cars for the season.
+The Ride for the Pass is a recreational ride and road bike beginning five miles east of Aspen at the winter closure gate that allows riders to enjoy this beautiful Scenic Byway BEFORE it is opened to cars for the season.
 The Ride benefits IPF’s restoration work on the Pass.

-The Ride has two finish lines: The first at Weller Lake turnout, just over two miles from the starting line for families and recreational riders, and the second at the traditional Independence ghost town site ten miles from the start.
-All riders doing the 10-mile Independence route are timed and included in the competitive category for their respective age groups; all Weller riders are untimed.
+The Ride has two finish lines: The first at Weller Lake turnout, just over two miles from the starting line for families and recreational riders, and the second at the Independence ghost town site ten miles from the start.
+All riders doing the ten mile Independence route are timed and included in the competitive category for their respective age groups; all Weller riders are untimed.

-In years past the Ride has attracted almost 500 riders and start-line registration has been crowded, so riders are encouraged to pre-register prior to the Ride.
-Winning race times to Independence are usually around 40 minutes with most riders finishing in less than two hours.
+In years past the Ride has attracted almost 500 riders and starting line registration has been crowded, so riders are encouraged to pre-register prior to the Ride.
+Winning race times to Independence are usually around 40 minutes, with most riders finishing in less than two hours.

 - When does the Ride start?
-10am for the timed ride to the ghost town of Independence; 10:10am for the recreational ride to Weller.
+10am for the timed ride to the ghost town of Independence, and 10:10am for the recreational ride to Weller.

 - Where is the shuttle?
-The shuttle starts at the pullout across from Difficult Campground approximately 2 miles below the start line – last shuttle leaves at 9:15 a.m.
+The shuttle starts at the pullout across from Difficult Campground approximately two miles below the start line.
+The last shuttle leaves at 9:15am.

 - What is the Ride route?
-The start is at the Winter Gate 5 miles east of Aspen on Highway 82.
+The start is at the winter closure gate five miles east of Aspen on Highway 82.
 If you enter Aspen from the west and stay on Highway 82, you can’t miss it.
-There will be two finish lines: The first at Weller Lake turnout, just over two miles from the starting line for families and recreational riders, and the second at the traditional Independence ghost town site ten miles from the start (climbing a little less than 2,300 feet, ending at 11,967elevation).
+There will be two finish lines: The first at Weller Lake turnout, just over two miles from the starting line, for families and recreational riders, and the second at the Independence ghost town site ten miles from the start (climbing 2,300 feet, ending at an elevation of 10,800 feet).

 - Where is parking available?
 Only very limited parking is available at the start line and along Highway 82.
-We recommend car pooling, parking across from Difficult Campground 3.5 miles east of Aspen and taking the free shuttle van from there (runs from 8:15-9:15 am.), or parking in Aspen and riding your bike to the start line.
+We recommend carpooling, parking across from Difficult Campground 3.5 miles east of Aspen and taking the free shuttle van from there (runs from 8:15am-9:15am.), or parking in Aspen and riding your bike to the start line.